gofireflyio/firefly-mcp/README.md

 # Firefly MCP Server

-The Firefly MCP (Management Control Protocol) server is a TypeScript-based server that enables seamless integration with the Firefly platform.
+The Firefly MCP (Model Context Protocol) server is a TypeScript-based server that enables seamless integration with the Firefly platform.
 It allows you to discover, manage, and codify resources across your Cloud and SaaS accounts connected to Firefly.

 ## Features